gokulkrishh/anonymous-web/README.md

 # Features

- - Chat instantly with strangers (no login)
+ - Chat instantly with strangers (no login is required)

  - Messages sent, typing status